cma2015/easyMF/tutorial/TAMF-user-manual.md

 ### Brief introduction
 - TAMF is designed to provide an easily accessible large-scale transcriptomic data analysis platform to help botanists even with little bioinformatics background completing complicated processing with terminal-based applications that are not user-friendly.
 It smoothly integrated the TAMF tools into Galaxy scientific analysis platform to provide web-based, easy-to-use and thoroughly tested tools enable users perfom comparative analysis.
-By integrating three major matrix factorization algorithmes (PCA [principle component analysis]; ICA [independent component analysis]; NMF [non-negative matrix factorization]), TAMF enables users perform a series of analysis based on pattern matrix (PM) and amplitude matrix (AM).
-For PM-based deep mining, four sub-modules are implemented to perform **Clustering analysis**, **single-cell analysis** (identify cell-types in single-cell RNA-Seq), **Spatial-course analysis** (illuminate the spatial dependency of sampled regions/voxels), and **Time-course analysis** (track the gene expression dynamics across temporal variations along the developmental stages); For AM-based deep mining, **Functional gene discovery** and **Pathway activity analysis** are provided to perform gene function prediction, gain biological insights into GWAS result, as well as active pathways, respectively.
+By integrating three major matrix factorization algorithms (PCA [principle component analysis]; ICA [independent component analysis]; NMF [non-negative matrix factorization]), TAMF enables users perform a series of analysis based on pattern matrix (PM) and amplitude matrix (AM).
+For PM-based deep mining, four sub-modules are implemented to perform **Clustering analysis**, **Single-cell analysis** (identify cell-types in single-cell RNA-Seq), **Spatial-course analysis** (illuminate the spatial dependency of sampled regions/voxels), and **Time-course analysis** (track the gene expression dynamics across temporal variations along the developmental stages); For AM-based deep mining, **Functional gene discovery** and **Pathway activity analysis** are provided to perform gene function prediction, gain biological insights into GWAS result, as well as active pathways, respectively.
 The TAMF project is hosted on GitHub (https://github.com/cma2015/TAMF) and can be accessed from http://bioinfo.nwafu.edu.cn:4002.
 In addition, in order to enable large-scale analysis, we also provided a standardized Docker image: [TAMF Docker image](https://hub.docker.com/r/malab/TAMF/).

 ### TAMF Docker image installation